Author Sushant Published on March 14th 2020

 Whenever possible, avoid travelling during the night

-Not that all places you travel, are same, but still, as a solo traveller, it is a good thing to make your plans in a way, that travelling during the night could be avoided.
+Not that all places you travel, are same, but still, as a solo traveler, it is a good thing to make your plans in a way, that traveling during the night could be avoided.
 It is a fact that more incidents happen at night than during the day so, so try and travel during the day as much as you can.
 If you do have to take long journeys, try and skip any shady means of transportation and opt for a trusted one instead.